AdobeDocs/mix-modeler.en/help/overview.md

 ---
-title: Adobe Mix Modeler overview
+title: Mix Modeler overview
-description: Learn how to measure campaigns and optimize planning holistically across all channels with Adobe Mix Modeler.
+description: Learn how to measure campaigns and optimize planning holistically across all channels with Mix Modeler.
+feature: Harmonized Data, Models, Plans
 ---

-# Adobe Mix Modeler guide
+# AdobeMix Modeler guide

 ![Banner](assets/mix-modeler-banner.png)

 This technical documentation guide provides self help assistance for **Adobe Mix Modeler**.
-Adobe Mix Modeler is an Adobe Experience Cloud application that measures campaigns and optimizes planning holistically across all channels: paid, earned, and owned.
-Adobe Mix Modeler is build on top of Adobe Experience Platform and powered by Adobe Sensei.
+Mix Modeler is an Adobe Experience Cloud application that measures campaigns and optimizes planning holistically across all channels: paid, earned, and owned.
+Mix Modeler is build on top of Adobe Experience Platform and powered by Adobe Sensei.

 >[!AVAILABILITY]
 >